/

 Which tool should you choose?

-If your biggest gap is tutorial video content in multiple languages: Clevera.
-It's the only tool in this list that translates video narration automatically — not just help articles.
-For SaaS teams where tutorial videos are a core part of the support strategy, translating articles without translating the videos creates a half-localized experience.
+If your biggest gap is tutorial video content in multiple languages: choose Clevera.
+It translates video narration, captions, and the paired article together.
+For SaaS teams where tutorial videos are core to support and onboarding, translating articles without translating the videos creates a half-localized experience.

-If you already have a help center and need to scale translation: Phrase or a similar localization management platform gives you the workflow infrastructure to handle high-volume translation professionally.
+If you already have a help center and need to scale translation: choose Phrase or a similar localization management platform for translation memory, terminology, review workflows, and integrations.